linuxerwang/pdf-quench/README.md

 $ sudo dpkg -i pdf-quench_1.0.5_all.deb

-To make sure all dependants are met:
+To make sure all dependencies are met:

-$ sudo apt install gir1.2-goocanvas-2.0 gir1.2-poppler-0.18 python-pygoocanvas \
+$ sudo apt install gir1.2-goocanvas-2.0 gir1.2-poppler-0.18 python-pygoocanvas
   python-poppler python-pypdf

 Shortcut can be found at Start > Office > Pdf-Quench.